Contact us to arrange your FREE initial consultation

-Our Court of Protection service is led by Ruth Meyer who acts as a professional Deputy.
-A professional Deputy is usually appointed in matters involving injuries which lead to compensation claims and also where there are no family or friends who can take on this responsibility.
+Our extensive Court of Protection team is highly experienced and advises on everything from one-off property and affairs matters, to managing a compensation award in the best interests of a client.
+Our Court of Protection service is led by Ruth Meyer who often acts for clients as a professional Deputy or Trustee in matters involving injuries which lead to claims for compensation, and Ruth also acts where there are no family or friends who can take on this responsibility.

 The Court of Protection is a specialist Court to protect and support vulnerable people who are unable to make decisions regarding their finances or health and welfare, as they do not have the mental capacity to make those decisions.
-In such cases, a Deputy is appointed to make those decisions or support the person to make the decision.
+The Court of Protection decides on whether a person lacks mental capacity.

 Find out more about a Court of Protection application.

-Our Court of Protection services include the following:
+The Court of Protection has the power to:

 Partner